What is an addiction specialist?

 As defined by the American Society of Addiction Medicine, “an Addiction Specialist is a physician certified by the American Board of Addiction Medicine who has demonstrated by education, experience, and examination, the requisite knowledge and skills to provide screening, intervention, and treatment for substance use and addiction.
 The addiction medicine physician provides medical care within the bio-psycho-social framework for persons with addiction, for the individual with substance-related health conditions, for persons who manifest unhealthy substance use, and for family members whose health and functioning are affected another’s substance use or addiction.
 Board-certified addiction medicine physicians are also board-certified in another medical specialty, prior to meeting requirements for board certification by the American Board of Addiction Medicine (ABAM)”.

 Will I become addicted to buprenorphine?

 Many patients worry that taking buprenorphine is trading one addiction for another.
-With successful buprenorphine treatment however, the compulsive behavior, the loss of control of drug use, the constant cravings and all the other hallmarks of addiction stop including spending time and money obtaining drugs.
+With successful buprenorphine treatment, however, the compulsive behavior, the loss of control of drug use, the constant cravings and all the other hallmarks of addiction stop including spending time and money obtaining drugs.